sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 When `predict` receieves a feature vector, it will have to compute the probabilities of each of the labels in order to make a decision about which label is best.
 So, for each prediction, you should compute the probability of each label given the features, normalize them so that they sum to 1, sort them from greatest to least, and log them at the INFO level.

 If all probabilities are zero, then there will be no way to normalize them to 1, so you should instead log the statement "All posteriors are zero!".
-In such a case, you should simply return the label with the highest prior, since the feature counts contain zeros.
+In such a case, you should simply return the label with the highest prior, since all labels have feature counts with zeros.

 So I should be able to do this (minus sbt output noise and logging line noise):